Palm Desert, California: Public safety

-The Riverside County Sheriff's Department has a station located in Palm Desert which provides police services to the municipalities of Palm Desert, Rancho Mirage, and Indian Wells, as well as the surrounding unincorporated areas.
+The Riverside County Sheriff's Department provides law enforcement services to the city through the Palm Desert Sheriff's Station located on Gerald Ford Drive.
+The Palm Desert Station also administers contract police services to the municipalities of Rancho Mirage, Indian Wells, as well as the surrounding unincorporated areas.

 The city of Palm Desert contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.
-Palm Desert currently has three fire stations, which are Station 33, (Town Center), Station 67 (Mesa View), and Station 71 (North Palm Desert).
+Palm Desert currently has three fire stations, which are Station 33 (Town Center), Station 67 (Mesa View), and Station 71 (North Palm Desert).
 Each fire station provides an engine company and a paramedic ambulance.
 Fire station 33 also has a truck company.

 Education

-Palm Desert is the home of the Living Desert Zoo and Gardens, a combination zoo and botanical garden featuring an extensive collection of desert plants and animals and a state-of-the-art animal hospital.
+Palm Desert is the site for the main campus of College of the Desert, a community college, which originally opened in 1962.
+The University of California, Riverside also has an extension learning center in the city.

-Palm Desert is also the site of the main campus of College of the Desert, the local community college, which has expanded greatly in size since the campus opened in 1961 and one of the buildings was built by donations from the local Cahuilla Indian tribal nations.
-The state higher education system opened an extension campus duplex (the Indian Wells Education Center for both California State University, San Bernardino and the University of California Riverside.
+California State University, San Bernardino first opened its Palm Desert campus in 1986, followed by its own stand-alone 169 acre campus located on Cook Street in 2002.
+The Palm Desert Campus offers over 40 undergraduate, graduate, doctorate, and credential programs on site and online as the only full-service public school of higher education in the Coachella Valley.

-The primary high school is Palm Desert High School (with 2200 students) which is part of the Desert Sands Unified School District.
-The main Middle School (with 1100 students) is Palm Desert Middle School, a charter school.
-The four elementary schools in the city are: George Washington Charter, Abraham Lincoln, Jimmy Carter and Ronald Reagan.
+The primary high school is Palm Desert High School (with 2,200 students) which is part of the Desert Sands Unified School District.
+The main middle school (with 1,100 students) is Palm Desert Middle School, a charter school.
+The four elementary schools in the city are George Washington Charter, Abraham Lincoln, James Carter and Ronald Reagan.
 The northernmost part of Palm Desert is served by the Palm Springs Unified School District, so the students can attend Rancho Mirage High School in Rancho Mirage, or Nellie Coffman Middle School and Cathedral City High School in Cathedral City, California.
 Some students in the eastside are zoned to La Quinta High School and Colonel Mitchell Paige Middle School.

 The Riverside County Department of Education operates San Cayetano Community School, a grade 1 to 12 educational facility.
-Palm Desert has 8 private schools in the immediate area: Desert Adventist Academy, Palm Desert Presbyterian School, Sacred Heart Catholic Academy, The Palm Valley School, the Learning Tree Academy, Xavier College Preparatory High School (Catholic-Jesuit), the Hope Academy, and the Desert Torah Academy, a Jewish community school and its social recreational Jewish Community Center.
+There are eight private schools in the immediate area: Desert Adventist Academy, Palm Desert Presbyterian School, Sacred Heart Catholic Academy, The Palm Valley School, the Learning Tree Academy, Xavier College Preparatory High School (Catholic-Jesuit), the Hope Academy, and the Desert Torah Academy, a Jewish community school and its social recreational Jewish Community Center.
 It also has meetings by the Jewish Federation of the Desert based in Palm Springs, serving an estimated 35,000 Jewish people in the Coachella Valley.

 Infrastructure

 Utilities

 Electricity in Palm Desert is served by Southern California Edison.
+Water is provided by the Coachella Valley Water District.